-“Power of Attorney” refers to a legal document which discusses financial matters.
+“Power of Attorney” refers to a legal document that discusses financial matters.
 A Power of Attorney allows you to name another person or persons to act on your behalf.
 It is “durable” if it lasts beyond the onset of any disability.
 The designated person is called an “Agent” or “Attorney-in-Fact” by lawyers, but people also refer to their Agent as their “PoA.”
 The Agent must act with your best interests in mind.
 Some of the tasks your Agent may perform for you include: accessing your bank accounts, paying your bills, managing your investments, and selling your real estate.
 Most Powers of Attorney go into effect upon signing, but some may not “activate” until a triggering event such as a disabling hospitalization.
 All Powers of Attorney end once the individual dies.
-Usually people appoint a family member or friend as their Agent, but sometimes they appoint their personal attorney, their CPA, or their daily money manager.
+Usually people appoint a family member or friend as their Agent, but sometimes they appoint their personal attorney or their CPA.
 Your Agent may hire a daily money manager to assist them in bill-paying, insurance submissions, or other paperwork.

 - Springing Power of Attorney

 Sometimes referred to as “conditional power of attorney”, this is a legal document that is a type of Durable Power of Attorney, which only comes into effect after certain conditions are met, usually when the individual becomes physically or mentally disabled.
 One or more physicians are usually required to certify that the individual has become disabled.
 The Springing Power of Attorney is used less often because of the difficulty in making the Power of Attorney effective in an emergency, among other reasons.